-Respondents were asked, "what type of property would you/your household prefer."
+Respondents were asked "what type of property would you/your household prefer."
 It should be noted that a housing preference doesn't necessarily align to the analysed need.
-For example, a couple with a young child, a joint income of £40,000, no savings or equity, and seeking a 3-bed owner occupier home would probably be analysed as requiring a 2-bed house to rent from a housing association.
+For example, a couple with a young child, a joint income of £40,000, no savings or equity, and seeking a 3-bed owner-occupier home would probably be analysed as requiring a 2-bed house to rent from a housing association.
 Further information is provided at Q5 Financial Information.

-i) Dwelling size, type and tenure
+i) Dwelling type, size and tenure

-All respondents provided information concerning their preferred dwelling size, type and tenure and five of the six prefer some form of home ownership, including shared ownership.
+All respondents provided information concerning their preferred dwelling size, type and tenure and all prefer some form of home ownership, including shared ownership.
+Smaller homes are preferred and five references are each made to 'bungalow' and to 'house'.